Min -15°C 5°F

 Passiflora incarnata.
 Many thanks to Hal Love, from Whites Creek Tennessee USA, for his kindness in supplying most of the pictures in this section.
 P. incarnata is herbaceous & does not do well in the UK climate, being prone to the roots rotting over winter & mildew & virus problems over summer.
 I have even known it to miss a year and reappear.
 It will sometimes not come up from the ground till August.
 I am not quite sure why it fails to thrive here but I have given up growing it.
 Mark Cooper advises that it does not do well for him either in Costa Mesa, California.

 P. incarnata varies from area to area in flower appearance between very dark almost P. ‘Incense’ like flowers & very light.
 It is known for very variable flowers even on the same plant.
 It is used to growing in very poor soil & seems to react badly to fertilizer.
 In Arkansas, Maryland, Tenessee & Texas however it can grow very aggressively, sending up runners everywhere including in the middle of lawns.
+It is far easier to propagate by these runners rather by cuttings.
+Apparently the roots can go up to three feet down in suitable soil.
 There is also a white form, P. incarnata alba, and a new white tetraploid P. ‘Supernova’ found by Ethan Nielsen.
+There is an excellent article on Passiflora incarnata by Padric Stephenson in the Passiflora Online Journal Issue 7 page 8.

 The research below is fascinating, to summarise, it appears to suggest that any part of the plant under attack by herbivores is more likly to produce flowers that act as a pollen donor only, as of course it is a waste of resources to set fruit on a part of a plant unlikely to make it to maturity.
 Read more